 Stomach bloating is so common these days it’s been called an “epidemic.”
 With most people’s poor diets, high levels of stress, need for daily medications and exposure to various pollutants, it’s no wonder they’re suffering some sort of bloating more days than not.

 While a bloated stomach is certainly uncomfortable — even embarrassing when it comes along with gas or the need to run to the bathroom — it might be a bigger deal than you’d think.
 Stomach bloating can sometimes signify serious health problems lurking below the surface.
-It’s one of the most common candida symptoms and leads to other issues like a digestive disorder, autoimmune reaction, allergy or even cancer in some cases.
-(1)
+It’s one of the most common candida symptoms.

 Symptoms of a Bloated Stomach